jamesfmackenzie/jamesfmackenzie.github.io/_posts/transferring_files_from_pc_to_st/2016-03-08-use-ultrasatan-sd-card-to-transfer-files-from-pc-to-st.md

 ![](/img/posts/atari_st_ultrasatan_install_disk_drive_2.png "Setting the new drive letter")

-* Repeat the process for all your new drives as you have
+* Repeat the process for any other new drives you have

 * Save the Desktop via <code>Options -> Save Desktop</code>